-- (i) A provision closing the controlled ground water area for water quantity to all exceptions from the permitting process under 85-2-306, except for specific appropriations under 85-2-306 authorized by the rule pursuant to this section; - (ii) A provision requiring metering and reporting for all new water rights and authorizations pursuant to 85-2-306, 85-2-311, and 85-2-402 in controlled ground areas for water quantity pursuant to 85-2-113.
-The type of metering device, and form and frequency of reporting will be determined by the department.
-Noncompliance with metering and reporting requirements may result in a fine designated by the department; - (iii) A provision requiring the filing of notice on land records within the boundary of the controlled ground water area for water quantity to inform prospective holders of an interest in the property of the existence of a controlled ground water area for water quantity; and

-- (iv) A provision allowing for completion of appropriations for parcels created after 10/17/2014 received a certificate of subdivision approval through the department of environmental quality prior to DATE - (v) Other control provisions that the department determines are appropriate and adopts through the rulemaking.
+- (i) A provision closing the controlled ground water area for water quantity to all exceptions from the permitting process under 85-2-306, except for specific appropriations under 85-2-306 that may be authorized by rule pursuant to this section; - (ii) A provision requiring metering and reporting for all new water rights and authorizations pursuant to 85-2-306, 85-2-311, and 85-2-402 in controlled ground areas for water quantity.
+A totalizing metering device must be used, and measurements reported annually on a form prescribed by the department.
+Noncompliance with metering and reporting requirements may result in a fine designated by the department; - (iii) A provision requiring the filing of notice on land records within the boundary of the controlled ground water area for water quantity to inform prospective holders of an interest in the property of the existence of a controlled ground water area for water quantity; and - (iv) A provision allowing for completion of appropriations for parcels created after 10/17/2014 received a certificate of subdivision approval through the department of environmental quality prior to 2/14/2024 - Other control provisions that the department determines are appropriate and adopts through the rulemaking.